 5. We live life from the viewpoint of victims and are attracted by that weakness in our love and friendship relationships.

 6. We have an overdeveloped sense of responsibility and it is easier for us to be concerned with others rather than ourselves; this enables us not to look too closely at our own faults.

 7. We get guilt feelings when we stand up for ourselves instead of giving in to others.

 9. We confuse love and pity and tend to “love” people we can “pity” and “rescue”.

 10. We have “stuffed” our feelings from our traumatic childhoods and have lost the ability to feel or express our feelings because it hurts so much.

 11. We judge ourselves harshly and have a very low sense of self-esteem.

-13. Alcoholism is a family disease and we became addictive ourselves and took on the characteristics of that disease even though we did not pick up the drink.
+13. Alcoholism is a family disease and we can became addictive ourselves and take on the characteristics of the disease even if we do not pick up the drink.